na-na-hi/renget/archive/smgenskins.md

    - Crab Rave Khepri Special Emote allows him to....
 Crab Rave. *This is currently bugged however, and will cancel itself each time his passive automatically applies a shield to him - meaning you are unable to fully crab-rave.* His default Dance Emote is unaffected.

  - King Arthur
+   -
    - Green Knight King Arthur Special Emote turns himself into a bush.
 Aside from his legs, this is a perfect camouflage, and many opponents will easily be bewildered and bamboozled if you stay still, walking by completely unaware as if you are not there.
    - Crimson Authority King Arthur has a custom recall animation, where he does the usual twirl, but fades into the ground instead.

  - Kukulkan
    - Dragon Doggo Kukulkan Special Emote has him chase his tail in a circle while floating.
 This lasts until he takes his next non-movement action.
+   - Winds of Change Kukulkan shifts through 3 formes (Forest-dragon, Light-dragon, Void-wyrm) upon using Ult; each with unique effects on their various abilities.
+Special Emote
    - Winds of Change Kukulkan shifts through 3 formes (Forest-dragon, Light-dragon, Void-wyrm) upon using Ult; each with unique effects on their various abilities.
 Special Emote
          - A
          - A